-From investor reports, a recent public talk on the topic, and directly from the company's marketing manager Juleen Ginty, specs on the system include:
+From investor reports, a recent public talk on the topic, and directly from the company’s marketing manager Juleen Ginty, specs on the system (as of 2019) include:

-- both the sensor and transmitter are worn on the body in a compact form, about the size of a nickle
+- both the sensor and transmitter are worn on the body in a compact form, about the size of a nickel

 - preliminary studies to date show superior sensor “signal to noise” ratio and interference blocking, at a smaller diameter (approximately half the size of a leading competitor)

-The company anticipates a CE Mark and EU product launch in the third quarter of 2019, we're told.
-They also plan to begin U.S. studies and a pivotal trial across three sites in the second half of this year, before an expected FDA filing in December 2019.
+The company anticipates a CE Mark and EU product launch in the third quarter of 2019, we’re told.
+They also plan to begin U.S. studies and a pivotal trial across three sites in the second half of 2019, before an expected FDA filing in 2020.